story51915

 CP What is?

-RG My true desire.
+RG My answer.

 RG It must be disappointing, hearing that from me.